Climate and Average Weather Year Round in Boulder Colorado, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Boulder varies throughout the year.

 The wetter season lasts 5.2 months, from March 28 to September 3, with a greater than 19% chance of a given day being a wet day.
-The chance of a wet day peaks at 29% on July 22.
+The month with the most wet days in Boulder is May, with an average of 8.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Boulder changes throughout the year.

 Rain alone is the most common for 9.3 months, from February 18 to November 28.
-The highest chance of a day with rain alone is 29% on July 22.
+The month with the most days of rain alone in Boulder is July, with an average of 8.2 days.

 Snow alone is the most common for 2.7 months, from November 28 to February 18.
-The highest chance of a day with snow alone is 5% on December 12.
+The month with the most days of snow alone in Boulder is December, with an average of 1.4 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Boulder experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.0 months, from March 5 to November 5, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around May 15, with an average total accumulation of 1.9 inches.
+The month with the most rain in Boulder is May, with an average rainfall of 1.9 inches.

 The rainless period of the year lasts for 4.0 months, from November 5 to March 5.
-The least rain falls around December 27, with an average total accumulation of 0.1 inches.
+The month with the least rain in Boulder is January, with an average rainfall of 0.1 inches.

-The snowy period of the year lasts for 6.7 months, from October 10 to May 2, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 21, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 6.7 months, from October 10 to May 2, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Boulder is December, with an average snowfall of 2.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.